 Broward was formed from portions of Dade and Palm Beach Counties in 1915 and named for former Florida governor Napoleon Bonaparte Broward.

-In less than a century, a land "unfit for human habitation" has been turned in to the permanent home of over a million people and the winter residence of tens of thousands more.
+In less than a century, a land "unfit for human habitation" has been turned in to the permanent home of nearly two million people and the winter residence of tens of thousands more.
 In earlier times, it could not have happened.
 Today's Broward County is very much a product of the industrial age.
 The sun and sand and sea have been here for millennia, but the roads, railroads and seaport are new additions which have vastly transformed the area's landscape.

 Until the Florida East Coast (FEC) Railroad was brought through in 1896, the area was accessible to only a hardy few.
 Until Everglades drainage was begun a decade later, only the coastal ridge and scattered spots of high ground to the west were habitable.
 Until Port Everglades was opened in the 1920s, there was no dependable anchorage for large ships.
 This is not to say, however, that Broward is a totally new-made land.
 The opening quotation from Dr. William Sears, professor of anthropology at Florida Atlantic University, is true only in terms of what today's residents consider necessary.
 But, prior to the modern era of settlement, small bands of Indians got along very nicely for perhaps 4,000 years.